Rollercoaster (TV series)

 The 'outsourced' segments of the show were most commonly short animated series.
 Many of these programs are produced outside Australia with most sourced from other English-speaking countries, chiefly the United States, Britain, Canada and New Zealand.
-RollerCoaster alternates these short programs (e.g. Shaun the Sheep, The Mr. Men Show) with longer animated or live-action children's programs in a variety of genres, such as Roman Mysteries, Wolverine and the X-Men, Naturally Sadie, 6Teen, Carl Squared, Atomic Betty, Young Dracula, Lizzie Mcguire, Even Stevens, Zoey 101, The Fairly Oddparents, Silversun.
-Avatar: The Last Airbender, Round the Twist and more recently, the children's reality competition Escape from Scorpion Island.
+RollerCoaster alternates these short programs (e.g. Shaun the Sheep, The Mr. Men Show) with longer animated or live-action children's programs in a variety of genres, such as Roman Mysteries, Wolverine and the X-Men, Naturally, Sadie, 6Teen, Carl Squared, Atomic Betty, Girl Stuff, Boy Stuff, Young Dracula, Lizzie Mcguire, Even Stevens, Zoey 101, The Fairly OddParents, Best Ed, Silversun, Avatar: The Last Airbender, Round the Twist and more recently, the children's reality competition Escape from Scorpion Island.
 Such programs are usually produced for American or Canadian commercial or cable TV and are structured to allow the insertion of advertising breaks, so they have a slightly shorter running time on RollerCoaster, since the ABC carries no external advertising.

 The locally produced portions of RollerCoaster featuring Spencer featured a number of recurring segments including: "Fetch", "Feed Me", "Now Poll", "MEE News", and "The Surfing Scientist" and "Professor Slo and Doctor Mo".
 Many of these segments included elements of audience participation or contributions via email or the RollerCoaster website's moderated chat rooms and message boards.

 On 30 January 2010, Elliot Spencer announced he was leaving the show after five years of hosting, the ABC decided not to replace him and end the show completely.
 The show has been succeeded by Studio 3.

 History

 Beginning

 The series began in January 2005, filling a slot once occupied by The Afternoon Show.
 It broke over the Australian summer school holidays and was replaced by a special Christmas line-up.
 During the holidays there were generally three or four popular shows repeated every day, rather than interchanging every day.

 Sometimes instead of the usual three or four shows a 'special' would be shown.
-These included 'double episodes' of Degrassi: The Next Generation and the Edgar and Ellen Specials.
+These included 'double episodes' of Degrassi: The Next Generation and the Edgar and Ellen specials.
 Wallace and Gromit stop motion animation movies were shown as well.
-Each year, the last week of Rollercoaster would air Christmas related programmes or holiday themed episodes of series which have aired on the show previously.
+Each year, the last week of RollerCoaster would air Christmas related programmes or holiday themed episodes of series which have aired on the show previously.

 Broadcast

 Graphics for the studio segments are produced using Chroma key or green screen technology.
 This means many gags, information segments, and backgrounds, can be used and changed quickly.
-Props are kept to a minimum, like in the Feed Me segment where a preparation table and mixing bowl are used, or in Chatter and other segments where a retro style yellow table appears, now a Rollercoaster signed table with green and black stripes on the front and a storage on the back.
+Props are kept to a minimum, like in the Feed Me segment where a preparation table and mixing bowl are used, or in Chatter and other segments where a retro style yellow table appears, now a RollerCoaster signed table with green and black stripes on the front and a storage on the back.